 Solid door and glass door refrigerators need to be considered in terms of insulation.
 Solid door models like the True T-49-HC will feature more insulation than glass door models, keeping your raw foods fresh; it’s a general rule in the restaurant industry that you should store raw foods in solid door refrigerators.
 These models are also more energy-efficient than glass door refrigerators, however, the contents inside aren’t easily visible which means your employees may stand in front of the refrigerator looking for something for a long time.
 Glass door refrigerators are more commonly used for merchandising or display, though can be used for storage as well - you need to consider the factors below when making your purchase.

 One important factor to consider is the cleaning needs of both types of commercial refrigerators.
 Glass door refrigerators, because they feature a glass door in the front, can tend to get smudges and will need to be cleaned more regularly.
-Solid door refrigerators like the Hoshizaki CR1S-FS don’t have glass, and with their solid-door design, the durable stainless steel design on their exterior; they will require exterior cleaning, but won’t show smudges as visibly as a glass door.
+Solid door refrigerators like the Hoshizaki CR1S-FS don’t have glass, and with their solid-door design, the durable stainless steel design on their exterior; will require exterior cleaning, but won’t show smudges as visibly as a glass door.
 If the refrigerator is visible to customers, you may want to consider the cleanliness factor when considering what type of door you want your refrigerator to have.

 Another thing to consider when you buy a commercial refrigerator is visibility.
 What do you want your customers to see?
 What do you want your employees to see?
 Glass door refrigerators make it easy to see the items inside, which can help you keep an eye on your inventory without necessarily opening the refrigerator and counting what’s inside.
 However, if you don’t want your customers to see the contents of your fridge, especially if it’s out in the open, you may want to hide anything that could look unsightly away from their eyes.
 Fast-casual restaurants such as Chipotle and other places with open, visible kitchens may use a glass door refrigerator near the register to let customers easily see what bottled drinks they have, or easily display pre-prepared foods.
 You have to determine the visibility you want or don’t want with your new refrigerator.